Start9Labs/documentation/site/source/learn/concepts/embassy.rst

 Embassy One
 -----------
 Embassy One is a plug 'n' play hardware device, based on the `Raspberry Pi <https://www.raspberrypi.org/>`_, assembled in-house by Start9.
 The current iteration features an internal SSD, speaker, active cooling, and power management in a custom AIO (all-in-one) case.
 Embassy One comes pre-loaded with :ref:`EmbassyOS<embassy-os>`.
-For more details, check out the `tech specs <https://store.start9.com/collections/embassy/products/embassy>`_.
+For more details, check out the `Embassy One tech specs <https://store.start9.com/collections/embassy/products/embassy>`_.

 Embassy Pro
 -----------
 Embassy Pro is a plug 'n' play hardware device, based on the `Librem Mini <https://puri.sm/products/librem-mini/>`_, built by `Purism <https://puri.sm/about/>`_.
 The Pro features a custom-built circuit board with active cooling, and an open-source firmware / boot stack.
 Embassy Pro comes pre-loaded with :ref:`EmbassyOS<embassy-os>`.
-For more details, check out the `tech specs <https://store.start9.com/products/embassy-2>`_.
+For more details, check out the `Embassy Pro tech specs <https://store.start9.com/products/embassy-2>`_.

 .. _embassy-os: